chrissearle/www_cso/posts/2016/01/11-upgrading-homebrew-postgres.md

 title: Upgrading homebrew postgres
 date: 2016-01-11 09:19 +0100
 tags: postgresql, pg_upgrade, homebrew
+intro: How to deal with upgrading a database after upgrading the engine
 ---

 Homebrew postgresql updated from 9.4.x to 9.5.x today.